Regina Sych

 multiple winner of the European youth championships and Russian championships.
-Regina Sych has some Russian youth records in 800 freestyle (08.32,86) and in 1500 freestyle (16.13,13), which were set in Barcelona, Spain in 2003.
+Regina Sych had some Russian youth records in 800 freestyle (08.32,86) and in 1500 freestyle (16.13,13), which were set in Barcelona, Spain in 2003.

 Biography

 Born 21 July 1987 in Petropavlovsk-Kamchatsky, Russia, in a family of athletes.
 Her father is a master of sports in boxing and mother is a master of sports in swimming.
 Regina Sych started swimming in fifth grade.
 Her first coach was Elena Arsenyeva.
 She discerned a talented athlete in the girl.
 Under the leadership of coach Vladimir Revyakin, Regina Sych joined the Russian national team in 2002.
 At first, she performed as a member of the youth team, then of the main.
 In Volgograd, her coach was the honored trainer of the USSR and Russia Victor Avdienko.